joo-studio/css.joozo.cn/README.md

-# TheCSSTool
+# CSSToolkits
-TheCSSTool is a CSS utility set.No conflicts with other CSS.(http://thecsstool.com/)
+CSSToolkits is a CSS utility set.No conflicts with other CSS.(http://csstoolkits.com/)